Jethet/Django/README.md

 # Django
-This repository is used to keep files during my introductory studies of Django.
-It also includes a blog on learning Django and the many hick-ups I encounter and other interesting events that take place.
+This repository has been used to keep files during my introductory studies of Django.
+For some reason, all my existing repos are visible as files with some type of 'double' folder icon.
+No idea where this comes from but the repo is not usable any more.
+I created a new repo called Django-project to replace this.